Free 50-point store self-assessment

 About 5-10 minutes.
 Each question is a yes / no / maybe.
 Total: 50 questions across 7 sections.

-What if I score low?
+What if my store scores low?

-Does this only apply to small businesses?
+Does this only apply to high-ticket stores?

 What's the difference between workflow automation and AI?

-Ready to act on your readiness score?
+Ready to act on your store's readiness score?

 Once you've completed the checklist, the highest-leverage next step is a 30-minute conversation.
-We'll walk through your scored gaps, identify the 2-3 highest-ROI starting points, and tell you honestly whether AI is your next move — or whether to fix foundations first.
+We'll walk through your store's scored gaps, identify the 2-3 highest-ROI starting points, and tell you honestly whether AI is your next move — or whether to fix foundations first.

 Related reading